Havner/fvp-cca-scripts/provided/README.md

 # Config files

-## optee-build.patch
+## grub.cfg

-A patch for the optee-build system (it creates the non secure kernel and image) for correct paths, image creation, grub config and the like.
+Config for grub for the non secure world.
+Based on optee provided one.

-## config-linux
+## config-linux-host

 Config for the linux kernel.
 Based on the one from islet with make oldconfig on newer kernel.

 ## config-linux-realm

 Config for the linux kernel running in real.
-Based on the one from islet with make oldconfig on newer kernel.
+Based on defconfig with lots of unneeded drivers disabled.

 ## config-fvp